Updated in 2022-12.

 - If we support one way doing something, and the thing has several alternative syntax, we may not consider the alternative syntax just for the sake of completeness.

-its core ideas but made a lot of simplication:
+ideas but made a lot of simplication:

 - output sections are given ranks